Nanoseb/rsqueue/README.md

 <table>
   <tr>
     <td>-i</td>
-    <td>Print detailed info about refresco job (default behaviour),A "!" will appear near the "Iterations" column if the calculation is not converging,The time left will turn red if the runtime specified in the jobfile is not long enough</td>
+    <td>Prints detailed info about refresco job (default behaviour),A "!" will appear near the "Iterations" column if the calculation is not converging,The time left will turn red if the runtime specified in the jobfile is not long enough</td>
   </tr>
   <tr>
     <td>-u ([users])</td>
-    <td>Print job info of all users (default) or from a comma separated list of users</td>
+    <td>Prints job info of all users (default) or from a comma separated list of users</td>
   </tr>
   <tr>
     <td>-t / --top</td>